LoRAPrune: Structured Pruning Meets Low-Rank Parameter-Efficient Fine-Tuning: Method

-In a vanilla pruning approach \cite{molchanov2016pruning,molchanov2019importance}, the importance of a parameter $w_{ij} \in W_0$ can be quantified by the loss induced by removing it.
-For an input $x$ and corresponding label $y$, the induced error of $w_{ij}$ can be measured as a squared difference of prediction error with and without the parameter:
+\textbf{Pruning with Taylor expansion.} In vanilla pruning approaches \citep{molchanov2016pruning,molchanov2019importance}, the importance of a weight $\mathbf{W}_{i,j} \in \mathbf{W}_0$ can be quantified by measuring the impact of its removal on the loss.
+For an input $\mathbf{x}$ and the ground-truth prediction $\mathbf{y}$, the induced error of $\mathbf{W}_{i,j}$ can be given as:

-Computing $\mathcal{I}_{ij}$ for each parameter is computationally expensive.
-Following \cite{molchanov2019importance}{}, we use first-order Taylor expansion to approximate the importance $\mathcal{\hat{I}}_{ij}$ by:
+Computing $\mathbf{I}_{i,j}$ for each weight is computationally expensive.
+Following \cite{molchanov2019importance}, we can use first-order Taylor expansion to approximate the importance $\mathbf{\hat{I}}_{i,j}$ by:

-However, obtaining the gradient of $W_0$ in a LPM is difficult since it requires a lot of computing power and storage space.
-In this work, we discuss how to prune the pre-trained parameter $W_0$ by inserting the learnable matrices $A$ and $B$ in the downstream task adaption.
-As mentioned above, the $A$ and $B$ can be inserted into the pre-trained model in a parallel or sequential manner.
-Therefore, we discuss the corresponding pruning method in these two cases separately.
+\textbf{Dependency-aware structured pruning.} In structured pruning, it is crucial to consider that pruned neurons can exhibit dependencies with other neurons due to their interconnected nature.
+The dependencies of weights are illustrated in Figure \ref{fig:dependency}.
+We organize the connected weights as a group and estimate the group importance by accumulating the weight importance within the same group.
+Formally, the importance for the $g$-th group can be expressed as